normanyung/rwah/source/_posts/2021-02-Burnout-and-Serving.md

 ## Everyone is afraid of burnout.
 Everyone is afraid of burnout.
 We talk a lot about spreading ourselves too thin, about over commitment, about work-life balance.
 Everyone seems to be concerned about self care... but is it really *self care*?

-I'm starting believe that what many are now passing off as "self care" when choosing not serving others or refraining from active participation in community is really a stubborn and perpetual self ignorance masquarading as prudence.
-We think, "Do less things and we'll solve the problem of overcommitment!"
+I'm starting believe that what many are now passing off as "self care" when choosing not serving others or refraining from active participation in community is really a stubborn and perpetual self ignorance masquerading as prudence.
+We think, "Do less things and we'll solve the problem of over-commitment!"
 But this is a false peace, akin to Jeremiah's challenge to Israel:

 >   They have healed the wound of my people lightly,
 >       saying, ‘Peace, peace,’
 >       when there is no peace.

 Our problem goes deeper than merely "doing too many things."
-I'm sure all of us are guilty of overcommitment -- promising to do more than we can handle.
+I'm sure all of us are guilty of over-commitment -- promising to do more than we can handle.
 Maybe some of us ended up doing too much unintentionally: served too much at a previous church, felt pressured or obligated by leaders who were more concerned about us as workers than as people.

 **And our reaction is to pull back.**